ROBIN SAINTY – CHAIRMAN.

 Away from football I am a microbiologist employed as laboratory manager at Crowshall Veterinary Services in Attleborough.
 This of course is border territory and I have to deal with Ipswich Town fans on a regular basis.

 I also enjoy cricket and am a wildlife enthusiast.
 In the spring I volunteer at the peregrine watch point in the cathedral close.
 I am also a storm chaser and travel to the US mid west most years to experience severe weather on the plains.

-GARY FIELD – TRUST TREASURER.
+GARY FIELD – TRUST TREASURER AND ACTING VICE CHAIR.

 Chartered Surveyor managing property investments for a private property company based in London.

 City supporter for over forty years; 59’ers Lounge season ticket holder and regular away day traveller.
 Occasional My Football Writer columnist.